As a business owner or manager, you have a ton of decisions to make.

 There are pros and cons to both sides of the coin.

 My goal for this post is to educate you on the four crucial angles most people don’t think about when considering an agency vs. an in-house hire to handle the digital marketing for their business.

 This is easily the number one variable you think about.
 And from a high-level view, it often favors an in-house hire.

-For example, if you were looking to hire an inbound marketer, Moz says you’d be looking at an average salary of $84,000.
+For example, if you were looking to hire a digital marketer for your business, you’d be looking at an average salary of about $84,000.
 But from our experience, this would be for the big-city inbound marketers.
-On average, you’d probably pay a starting inbound hire around $50,000.
+On average, you’d probably pay a starting marketing hire around $50,000.

-That said, if an agency would cost you $72,000 for the year ($6,000/mo) – to cover your email marketing, website design and growth, blogging, lead generation and more – then an in-house hire sounds like a $20,000 cushion.
+That said, if an agency would cost you $72,000 for the year ($6,000/mo) – to cover your email marketing, website design, blogging, lead generation and more – then an in-house hire sounds like a $20,000 cushion.

-If it was all about the money then we could call ourselves Jerry Maguire and call it a day.
+If it was all about the money then we could call ourselves Bill Gates and call it a day.

 Unfortunately, there are a few more angles to consider.

 This one quickly lowers that hypothetical $20,000 gap.